Dale Divoky

 Toward completing this phase

-By summer. . .
-July. . . the full moon
+By summer . . .
+July . . . the full moon

 This Artist, we’ve known from the start,

-Is a man of devotion, and heart
+Is a man of devotion and heart

-Each carving he makes
+In each carving he makes

 Pure Being awakes —